How To Connect Projector To Laptop

 Steps to Connect Projector to Laptop Using Wi-Fi:

-Now, assuming you have guaranteed that all of the above-mentioned prerequisites have been met or taken care of, we are ready to connect.
+Assuming you have guaranteed that all of the prerequisites mentioned above have been met or taken care of, we are ready to connect.

 • Turn on both devices and your laptop's Wi-Fi.

-• If your projector, TV, or desktop monitor does not support wireless projection, connect a wireless display dongle.
+• Connect a wireless display dongle if your Projector, TV, or desktop monitor does not support wireless projection.

 • To enter the connect menu on your laptop, press Windows + K.

-• In the connect menu, you'll see the device (projector, desktop monitor, or TV) that you want to connect to the laptop.
+• In the connect menu, you'll see the device (Projector, desktop monitor, or TV) you want to connect to the laptop.

 • When you connect the selected display device, you will notice that your laptop screen is shared with your device.